Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 How to See the Sunrise at Haedong Yonggungsa (and Where to Stay Nearby)

 Unless you want to wake up ridiculously early and take a ridiculously priced taxi from the wherever you are staying in Busan (with the exception of Haeundae, which isn’t too far away), I would suggest staying in a hotel near Haedong Yonggungsa.
-See my full guide to Busan’s best neighborhoods for more details on the best areas and hotels to stay in.
+See my guide to Busan’s best neighborhoods for more details on the best areas and hotels to stay in.

 From either place, it’s a 25-minute walk to Haedong Yonggungsa.
 You can walk along the highway or down to a small fishing village and harbor, and either one connects to a small non-paved road that cuts across the peninsula (so you can avoid the main road in that all the buses and cars take) and leads directly to the parking lots of Haedong Yonggungsa.